-And I know it’s yet another thing to put on your plate, which is already crowded with so many things, but having the right shoes during pregnancy is important.
+And I know it’s yet another thing to put on your plate, which is already crowded with so many pregnancy must haves, but having the right shoes during pregnancy is important.

 You’ll feel almost crippled at the later stages if you don’t have shoes that feel comfortable and are easy to put on without the need to bend over (something you might not even be able to do in your last trimester).

 Sure, budget is a problem sometimes and a temporary solution can be to just get regular shoes that are a size bigger, but proper maternity shoes will get you a lot more mileage than regular ones, so do bear that in mind.

 It’s the difference between taking one minute to put your shoes on and five to ten if you don’t have anyone to help.